NeedHotWaifus/Suraware/README.md

 A: Only with explicit written authorization from the system owner.
 Unauthorized use is illegal.

 **Q: How do I customize the ransom note?**
-A: Edit `Encryptor/configuration/configuration.go` and modify `ContactEmail`, `BitcoinAddress`, and `RansomAmount`.
+A: Edit `Encryptor/configuration/configuration.go` and modify the configuration values.
 Rebuild after changes.

-**Q: Can I change targeted file extensions?**
+**Q: Can I change specified file extensions?**
-A: Yes, edit `TargetExtensions` in configuration.
+A: Yes, edit `ProcessExtensions` in configuration.
 Add or remove extensions as needed.

 **Q: How do I exclude specific directories?**
 A: Add paths to `ExcludedPaths` in configuration.
 Use Windows path format with backslashes.